 How to Write a Rejection Letter for a Job

 It is easier to use a template to create your document.
-You can edit the template and personalize it, but you don’t have to start from scratch.
+You can edit and personalize the template, but you don’t have to start from scratch.
 Legal Templates has a free employment rejection letter template for you to use.
 Below are the steps to get you started in the drafting process:

 Step 1 – Format as a Formal Business Letter

 A quality job applicant rejection sample is formatted as a formal business letter.
-It will start with the applicant’s name and address from his or her resume at the top.
+It will start with the applicant’s name and address from their resume at the top.
 Other contact information you know may also be included.
 Depending on your preferences, you may send this “letter” as an email, but this formal format delivers respect to the rejected applicant.

 Step 2 – Use a Standard Salutation

 Use a typical salutation such as “Dear Alice” to begin your letters.
-This simple addition puts their name right at the beginning and shows you care about them personally—even though you did not pick them for the job.
+This simple addition puts their name right at the beginning and shows you care about them—even though you did not pick them for the job.
 Simple additions like this go a long way.

 Step 3 – Thank the Applicant